 In 2014 Tom was commissioned to write the music for the Royal Court production of a trilogy of Samuel Beckett plays, starring Lisa Dwan.
 The West End followed, a national tour and, in October, an international tour, beginning at BAM in New York and culminating, in June 2015, at the Barbican.

 2014 also saw the premières of Charade, for violin and piano, at the Casa dei Mezzo Music Festival in Crete and A Winter's Tale, with the New London Children's Choir, at the Queen Elizabeth Hall.

 In 2015 Love, Loss and Chianti, a Christopher Reid double bill devised for the stage by and starring Robert Bathurst, with music for viola and cello commissioned from Tom, had a two week run at the Minerva Theatre, Chichester.

-February 2016 saw the première of his Great War song cycle for three voices, cello and piano, Forgotten Voices of the Great War, as part of the Southside House 2015/16 Concert Series.
+February 2016 saw the première of his WWI song cycle for three voices, cello and piano, Forgotten Voices of the Great War, as part of the Southside House 2015/16 Concert Series.
 Its most recent performance was at the Petworth Festival in August 2018.

-2016 also saw the completion of a cello sonata, to be premièred in May 2018 at the Hellens Music Festival by Bruno Delepelaire (principal cellist of the Berlin Philharmonic), and Thro' midnight streets, a setting of William Blake's London, to be premièred by the New London Children's Choir at the Barbican in March 2017.
+2016 also saw the completion of a cello sonata and Thro' midnight streets, a setting of William Blake's London, premièred by the New London Children's Choir at the Barbican in March 2017.

-He is currently developing his second opera, to be directed by Hugh Hudson (Chariots of Fire), based on his wife's acclaimed memoir, Major/Minor.
+He is currently developing his second opera, Blue Electric, to be directed by Hugh Hudson (Chariots of Fire), based on his wife's acclaimed memoir, Major/Minor.
 A 40-minute, work-in-progress version was performed at the 2018 Tête-à-Tête opera festival.